Information alert

 • Loss of sensation (for example numbness).

 • Stomach pain, being sick and diarrhoea.
 This may be due to an infection called yersinia.
-If this happens, stop your desferrioxamine infusion and contact your hospital team immediately using the contact details below.
+If this happens, stop your desferrioxamine infusion and contact your hospital team right away using the details below.

 Haematology admin team: